nekonaute/pogobot/Software/readme.md

     iceprog build/bootloader_pogobotv3/bootloader.bin

 :warning: If iceprog can't find the board but dsmesg show that everything is ok.
+"Can't find iCE FTDI USB device (vendor_id 0x0403, device_id 0x6010 or 0x6014)"

 Create a file /etc/udev/rules.d/53-lattice-ftdi.rules with the following line in it to allow uploading bit-streams to a Lattice iCEstick and/or a Lattice iCE40-HX8K Breakout Board as unprivileged user: